cjacker/opensource-toolchain-8051/README.md

 ### with ec2-new

-[ec2-new](https://github.com/paragonRobotics/ec2-new) is a fork of [e2drv](http://ec2drv.sourceforge.net/), an opensource project to support Silicon Labs USB Debugger.
+[ec2-new](https://github.com/paragonRobotics/ec2-new) is a fork of [e2drv](http://ec2drv.sourceforge.net/), an opensource project to support Silicon Labs USB Debug Adapter (UDA).

 ec2tools contain programs that use the core library to perform various actions.